badfeather/bfnest/README.md

 * Change the name of the folder to whatever your theme should be called, then:
   * Find in files `bfnest` and replace with `yourtextdomain`
   * Find in files `Bad Feather Nest` and replace with `Your Theme Name`
-  * Change the repository, theme location, author and version information as needed in `package.json` and `bower.json` and `assets/sass/style.scss`
+  * Change the repository, theme location, author and version information as needed in `package.json`,`bower.json`, and `style.css`
   * Change the theme name and credit info in the `assets/sass/style.scss` or `style.css` file, depending on whether you're using SASS.
-  * Replace existing `assets/img/favicon.ico` file with your own
-  * Replace existing `assets/img/apple-touch-icon.png` file with your own.
+  * Replace existing `assets/src/img/apple-touch-icon.png` file with your own.
 The current one is saved at 180 x 180 px.
-These get optimized and added to the `img` directory when you run `grunt`.
+These get optimized and added to the `assets/dist/img` directory when you run `grunt`.
+  * Replace existing `assets/dist/favicon.ico` file with your own.
+The grunt task to minify images does not handle .ico files

 * Run `npm install` to install all the default grunt dependencies
 * Update the `README.md` with more relevant language for your project.
 * Save out a new screenshot.png of your site at 1200 x 900 px.

 ### Customizing
 #### JS
-* Add any custom script files to the `assets/js/concat` directory.
+* Add any custom script files to the `assets/src/js` directory.
-* Install any javascript dependencies via bower by running `bower install [package-name]` - these files will be placed in `js/vendor/`
+* Install any javascript dependencies via bower by running `bower install [package-name]` - these files will be placed in `assets/src/vendor/`
-* These files can be concatenated to the `assets/js/build/theme.js` file by adding it to the `jsFileList` variable in the `Gruntfile.js`
+* Concatenate files can be concatenated to the `assets/dist/js/` directory file in the concat section of `Gruntfile.js`
-* If you want to simply include them in your project, add a `wp_enqueue_script` call to the `inc/scripts.php` file
+* If you want to include the concatenated files in your project, add `wp_enqueue_script` calls as necessary in the `inc/scripts.php` file

 #### SASS
-* Most style changes can/should be made in `assets/sass/variables/*.scss` and `assets/sass/theme/*.scss` files
+* Most style changes can/should be made in `assets/src/sass/variables/*.scss` and `assets/src/sass/theme/*.scss` files
 * Most of the SCSS variables that have anything to do with sizes should be set unitless, as the majority of the sizing is calculated to in `em`s.
 For example, if you want the `h2`s to have a font-size of 20px, you would declare `$h2-font-size: 20`.
-* The `archive.php`, `single.php`, etc. all use `get_template_part( 'content', get_post_type() )`.
+* The `archive.php`, `single.php`, etc. all use `get_template_part( 'partials/content', get_post_type() )`.
 This can come in handy if you start adding custom post types, in which case you could add a `content-[post-type-name].php` to the `part` directory.

 #### Grunt
 * This theme uses Grunt to perform a number of tasks, including SASS, js, image, and svg processing and minification.